yim222/studying-react-on-server/README.md

 Edit from the author:

-At next is generated readme by react.
+The following text is generated readme by react.
 This is project that I'm using for learning and practice.
 Feel free to use.

 Who is have comments :